t4ss5t/firEmergencyOnRPi/README.md

 ### Incoming fax observer

-This is the script that registers incoming fax messages and convert it to tif pictures with imagemagick.
+This is the script that registers incoming fax messages (PDF) and convert it to TIF pictures with imagemagick.

 Run:

 ```
-$ sh incomingfaxobserver.sh /media/fritzbox /home/pi/firEmergency1.9.9.6-Linux/files/fax/input/
+$ sh incomingfaxobserver.sh /media/fritzbox /home/pi/firEmergencyA.B.C.D-Linux/files/fax/input/
 ```

-Test:
+Test (be sure that you have a "sample.pdf" in the current directory):

 ```
-$ cp /home/pi/firemergency/sample.pdf /media/fritzbox/
+$ cp sample.pdf /media/fritzbox/
 ```

 Or: